 Businesses and governments are looking for better alternatives for the recycling of unwanted fabric and textile scrap.
-Here at Wiscon Envirotech, we propose fabrics shredding instead of pyrolysis or burial.
+Here at Wiscon Envirotech, we propose fabric shredding instead of pyrolysis or burial.
+The final particles from shredding is a great material for carbonized.

 Textile and fabric waste is composed of natural and synthetic fibers, which continue to have a value once the carpet is no longer desired; they can be used in a wide range of applications from sports surfaces to insulation.

-Fabrics, textiles, garments, carpets, edge trim, tablecloths, wool, clothes.
+Fabrics, textiles, garments, carpets, edge trim, tablecloths, wool, clothes, Fabric Remnants, offcuts.

 For more videos.